igordertigor/website-blog/content/2022-08-12-pragmatic-approach-to-testing.md

 Keep these ad-hoc tests and directly enter them in your suite of unit tests.
 This way, you can run them automatically.

-Unit tests should be fast to run and you should trigger them with a single short command.
+Unit tests should be fast to run, and you should trigger them with a single short command.
 If you develop in python, it's a good idea to use [tox](https://tox.wiki) to run your tests (short command) and to configure tox to have your unit test suite inside the `tox.envlist` for at least one python version.

 ## Use code checkers

-For most programming languages, there is a bunch of tools to validate your code without running or compiling it.
+For most programming languages, there are a bunch of tools to validate your code without running or compiling it.
 For example with python, there are tools like [flake8]() or [pylint]() that ensure that your code is (i) syntactically correct and reasonably well formatted.
 In addition, there are static type checkers like [mypy]() that verify that functions are called with the arguments for which they are intended.
 These tools are great (if configured correctly).